 Let us use an example of your garden hose.
 When you turn on your garden hose, it uses clean water to water your front yard, and if you leave it lying near a place with dirty water, that will be the water going back through your hose.

 Backflow prevention gadget.

-A backflow prevention gadget is a device which primarily consists of a series of valves that prevent water from flowing backward when there is a fluctuation of water pressure.
+A backflow prevention gadget is a device that primarily consists of a series of valves that prevent water from flowing backward when there is a fluctuation of water pressure.
 These devices have moving parts and need regular testing and care.
 Proper installation and maintenance of a backflow prevention device will keep your water supply clean and free of hazardous material.

 This is the most simple and effective way to prevent backflow.
-An air gap is the physical and vertical space between a water outlet such as a faucet and the flood level of a fixture.
+An air gap is a physical and vertical space between a water outlet such as a faucet and the flood level of a fixture.
 Consider a simple example of the space between a water faucet and a sink.
 Water can easily flow from the tap into the sink, but cannot flow from the sink into the faucet.
 If this weren’t so, a suction would be created that would pull water backward.

-It is important to note that sometimes, back flow prevention devices can become faulty and malfunction, hence why they have to be checked and maintained yearly.
+It is important to note that sometimes, backflow prevention devices can become faulty and malfunction, hence why they have to be checked and maintained yearly.
 There are signs that your water is contaminated.